mendix/docs/content/developerportal/howto/delete-apps.md

     ![](attachments/companyadmin/activate-app.png)

-## 4 App Team Settings
+## 4 Managing Apps as the SCRUM Master via App Team Settings

-If an app that still has App Team members eeds to be deleted or deactivated, this can be accomplished by a team member with a SCRUM Master role or another custom role with the App Team **App Settings permission**.
+If an app that still has App Team members needs to be deleted or deactivated, this can be accomplished by a team member with the SCRUM Master role or another custom role with the App Team **App Settings permission**.

 To view the **App Settings**, follow these steps: